zhangshaolong/mock-proxy-middleware/README.md

   }
 }
 ```
-    proxy mode
-    you can set param proxy=xxx.xxx.com:${prot} for current page, then all api proxy to server xxx.xxx.com, if you want use some api local mode, you can set ignoreProxyPaths config

 if you want to cache mock status by prev request, you can do it like this:
 ```javascript
 let times = 0